‘Young And The Restless’ Spoilers: Victor Rages Over Photo Of Nikki Kissing Jack, Dina Spills Ashley’s Secret

 Young and the Restless spoilers reveal that Ashley confirms that Graham’s mother is still alive by making a phone call to the nursing home indicated on the invoices.
 Now she has proof that Graham wormed himself into Dina’s (Marla Adams) affections by lying that he has no family.
 Dina is unaware that she is paying thousands of dollars to keep Graham’s mother at a luxurious nursing home.

-Dina once tried to defend his relationship with Graham by arguing that Graham needs help because he is alone in the world, without relatives.
+Dina once tried to defend the relationship with Graham by arguing that Graham needs help because he is alone in the world without relatives.

 Ashley and Jack agree that the new information suggests they need to dig deeper to uncover more information about Graham.
 Both agree that the fact that Graham lied to Dina about his mother raises suspicions that he is lying about many other things.